Where is Fluidampr and Streetdampr manufactured?

 Will the silicone fluid wear out over time?

 The fluid inside the Fluidampr will NEVER deteriorate in a high performance race or street application.
-The fluid is good for life, and Fluidampr stands behind this claim with a 100% money back guarantee.
+The fluid is good for the life of the engine.

 Will the silicone fluid used inside the damper turn to gel?